bomonike/bomonike.github.io/waf.md

 ## Low and Slow

-Unlike "volumetric" DoS (Denial of Service) attacks which aim to <strong>overwhelm</strong> (flood) target servers with traffic from many malicious clients, <strong>"low and slow"</strong> attack aims to exhaust server resources through long-running, incomplete requests.
+Unlike "volumetric" DoS (Denial of Service) attacks which seek to <strong>overwhelm</strong> (flood) target servers with traffic from many malicious clients, <strong>"low and slow"</strong> attack aims to exhaust server resources through long-running, incomplete requests.

 "Low and slow" attacks are difficult to detect using conventional DDoS detection mechanisms which expect a high volume and fast rate of traffic.

 The exploit "sends long HTTP POST requests to the target server, but breaks the request body into small packets sent at a very slow rate (e.g. one byte every 10 seconds).
-This slow rate of sending the request body prevents the server from closing the connection, forcing it to keep the connection open and wait for the full request."
+This slow rate of exchange prevents the server from closing the connection, forcing it to wait for the full request."

 Each Apache web server has a finite pool of processing threads available to handle connections with the clients it serves.
 When the maximum number of possible connections that a server can handle is reached, additional connections cannot be established.
 And thus a denial-of-service attack is successful.